holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/02_the_art_of_abstraction/lesson_plan.md

 ## Thoughts

-- We could make this a pictionary type game where you can do a single line or cirlce at a time.
+- We could make this a pictionary type game where you can do a single line or circle at a time.
 Keep going until someone guesses.
+-